Attic Mold Inspections & Mold Remediation in West Seattle

 City Requirements

-• Compliance with the Seattle Municipal Code, including regulations governing land use, zoning, and construction standards applicable across West Seattle neighborhoods
+• Work in West Seattle falls under the Seattle Municipal Code covering land use, zoning and construction standards across West Seattle neighborhoods

-• Most construction, renovation, or significant alterations in West Seattle require permits from the Seattle Department of Construction & Inspections (SDCI)
+• Most construction, renovation, remediation, and significant alterations require permits from the Seattle Department of Construction and Inspections (SDCI)

-• Noise control ordinances are enforced to manage construction and operational noise, particularly in residential areas and mixed-use neighborhood hubs like The Junction
+• Noise control ordinances apply, particularly in residential areas and mixed-use neighborhood hubs like The Junction

 Property Management Considerations

-• Landlords in West Seattle are responsible for maintaining properties in safe and habitable conditions, requiring regular inspections and upkeep of systems such as plumbing, ventilation, and structural elements
+• Landlords are responsible for maintaining properties in safe and habitable conditions, which requires regular inspection and upkeep of plumbing, ventilation, and structural elements.

-• In multi-family and mixed-use properties, landlords must also ensure proper maintenance of shared spaces and compliance with Seattle housing and tenant protection regulations
+• In multi-family and mixed-use properties, shared spaces landlords must also properly maintain shared spaces and comply with Seattle’s housing and tenant protection regulations.

 Safety Standards

-• All construction and maintenance activities in West Seattle must comply with regulations set by Washington State Labor & Industries (L&I)
+• All construction and maintenance work must comply with Washington State Labor and Industries (L&I) regulations.

-• OSHA standards must be followed on job sites and during maintenance operations to ensure worker and occupant safety
+• OSHA standards must be followed on every job site and maintenance work to ensure the safety and wellbeing of the workers and occupants.

-• Landlords are expected to inform tenants about potential environmental health risks, including mold, moisture issues, and pest concerns, which are particularly relevant given the area’s coastal climate
+• Landlords are legally required to inform tenants about environmental health risks including mold, moisture issues, and pest concerns, which is especially relevant in a coastal climate like West Seattle.

 Additional West Seattle Considerations

-• West Seattle features a mix of residential neighborhoods with mid-century homes, newer developments, and small commercial hubs rather than a dense urban core
+• West Seattle is a mix of residential neighborhoods with mid-century homes, newer development and small commercial hubs, each with its own construction profile and moisture risks.

-• Proximity to Puget Sound and waterfront areas like Alki Beach requires increased attention to moisture control, salt air exposure, and weather-related wear on buildings
+• Proximity to Puget Sound and waterfront areas like Alki Beach means homes here deal with increased indoor moisture levels, salt air exposure, and weather-related wear on buildings.

 Locations Served